lightfeed/extractor/README.md

 1. **HTML to Markdown Conversion**: If the input is HTML, it's first converted to clean, LLM-friendly markdown.
 This step can optionally extract only the main content and include images.
 See [HTML to Markdown Conversion](#html-to-markdown-conversion) section for details.
 The `convertHtmlToMarkdown` function can also be used standalone.

-2. **LLM Processing**: The markdown is sent to an LLM (Google Gemini 2.5 flash or OpenAI GPT-4o mini by default) with a prompt to extract structured data according to your Zod schema or enrich existing data objects.
+2. **LLM Processing**: The markdown is sent to an LLM in JSON mode (Google Gemini 2.5 flash or OpenAI GPT-4o mini by default) with a prompt to extract structured data according to your Zod schema or enrich existing data objects.
 You can set a maximum input token limit to control costs or avoid exceeding the model's context window, and the function will return token usage metrics for each LLM call.

 3. **JSON Sanitization**: If the LLM structured output fails or doesn't fully match your schema, a sanitization process attempts to recover and fix the data.
 This makes complex schema extraction much more robust, especially with deeply nested objects and arrays.
 See [JSON Sanitization](#json-sanitization) for details.